franciscovilchezv/platform-based-development/Labs/Lab2/mysql_101.md

 #### Where clause

-You can also filter values useing a [where clause](https://www.w3schools.com/sql/sql_where.asp)
+You can also filter values using a [where clause](https://www.w3schools.com/sql/sql_where.asp)

 ```
 SELECT  product_id, product_name, stock, price